×

 Clients ask me, “Can I take my name off the mortgage?”

 It is helpful to review the clients’ closing papers.
 First I must know who is on the deed.
 The deed tells me who owns the property.
+In 2024, over 40% of owner-occupied homes with a mortgage in the United States are jointly mortgaged.

 It is possible to quit claim deed the property from one owner to the other.
 However, this will change the ownership of the property, it will not affect the debt to the bank.
 In other words, a quitclaim deed will not remove a co-owner from the note.
 If both parties signed the note, then the best way to remove one owner from the note is for the other owner to refinance.
 When one owner refinances, they take a new loan to pay off the old loan.
-Once the old mortgage is paid off, then one of the owners has successfully removed themselves from the note.
-Unfortunately it is not always possible for one of the owners to refinance.
-When property values go down, there may not be enough equity to refinance.

 Sometimes an owner’s credit score is too low to refinance.
-If refinancing is not an option, then selling the property and paying off the mortgage may be the best solution.
+If refinancing is not an option, then selling the property and paying off the mortgage may be the optimal solution.
 If the property’s value is less than the mortgage debt owed, selling might require a short sale, meaning a mortgage company could settle for less than a full payoff.
 A short sale is not good for either borrowers’ credit report.
 There can also be income tax consequences.
 In some short sales, debt is not forgiven and borrowers can be sued after the sale is completed.

 Mortgage companies generally do not release one party from the note under any circumstances, unless one party files bankruptcy.